-- Are not focused on direct producer-to-consumer marketing. - Are for agricultural production related expenses, including crop production and the purchase of farm equipment, tools, materials, supplies and other related costs (section 3.6). - Include training, labor or other activities related to agricultural production, including harvesting, crop rotation, and planting techniques. - Benefit only one agricultural producer, vendor, or individual.
-Applicants must collaborate with others to benefit the larger community. - Are to buy land, or for construction of a building or structure. - Intend to register, train, and/or educate customers on Food Assistance Programs (such as SNAP, WIC, etc.), other than providing information about how they can use those benefits at the market. - Depend upon the completion of another project or the receipt of another grant. - Include legal fees and other costs associated with establishing a business or organization. - Duplicate activities that are already funded by another Federal award program, including the Local Food Promotion Program.
+- Are not related to local and regional food system activities. - Are for agricultural production related expenses, including crop production and the purchase of farm equipment, tools, materials, supplies, and other related costs (section 3.6) - Include training, labor or other activities related to agricultural production, including harvesting, crop rotation, and planting techniques. - Benefit only one agricultural producer, vendor, or individual.
+Applicants must collaborate with others to benefit the larger community. - Are to buy land, or for construction of a building or structure. - Intend to register, train, and/or educate customers about Food Assistance Programs (such as SNAP, WIC, etc.), other than providing information about how they can use those benefits at the market. - Depend upon the completion of another project or the receipt of another grant. - Include legal fees and other costs associated with establishing a business or organization. - Duplicate activities that are already funded by another Federal award program, including the Farmers Market Promotion Program.

-For additional information on allowable and unallowable activities, please refer to the AMS General Terms and Conditions as well as the Frequently Asked Questions (FAQ).
+For additional information on allowable and unallowable activities please refer to the AMS General Terms and Conditions as well as the Frequently Asked Questions (FAQ).
 Applicants that have questions concerning the allowability of costs after reviewing these documents should contact AMS staff using the contact information listed under section 1.7.1.